Iron Behind the Velvet - Chapter 2

 Catherine grinned, bringing her coffee to her lips.
 “Damien, the lone man among the warriors of Scythia.”

-“He loves it,” Jamie scoffed but with affection.
-“He’s good, and he believes ...”
+“He loves it too,” Jamie scoffed.
+“But he’s really good, and he believes ...”

 “Believes in protecting Vincent,” Catherine acknowledged.
-“I will do anything to keep him from that suffering again.
-Anything.”
-Both women stared into that sad and frightening darkness.
 “He wasn’t happy to hear about your lessons.”

 “I know.
 He just gave me The Look.
 I didn’t back down though, and he never actually said anything.
 But here’s the thing, Catherine.
-Here we are.
 Vincent’s leading a crew.
 He’s miles away.
-What are we supposed to do?
-What if something happens down here?
-Or what if we’re Above, doing whatever, and somebody needs help?
+What are we supposed to do if something happens down here?
+Or we’re up top, doing whatever, and somebody needs help?
 It’s not just about him!”

-“This problem, up north ... do you think ... is it very dangerous?”
+Catherine nodded, understanding all of it.
+It was mostly about Vincent.
+She fitted her mug to a scar in the wooden tabletop.
+“This problem, up north ... do you think ... is it dangerous?”

-“It’s hard to say, Catherine.
+“It’s hard to say.
 There were some ... ummm ... incidents ... years ago near the perimeter.
 Really bad ones.
-I wasn’t even born yet, but I’ve heard the stories.
+I was still– It was before– Well, I’ve heard the stories.
 It’s best if we stop anyone outside from coming further in.
-And if it’s Topsiders ...”
+And if it’s topsiders ...”

 “I know.
 Vincent couldn’t tell me which would be worse.
 It’s all bad, isn’t it?”